-This device complies with Part 15 of the FCC Rules [and contains license-exempt transmitter(s)/receiver(s) that comply with Innovation, Science and Economic Development Canada's license-exempt RSS(s)].
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) This device must accept any interference received, including interference that may cause undesired operation.
+This device complies with Part 15 of the FCC rules and Industry Canada's license-exempt RSS standard(s).
+Operation is subjected to the following two conditions:

+(1) This device may not cause harmful interference, and

+(2) This device must accept any interference received, including interference that may cause undesired operation.

-25. This apparatus does not exceed the Class B limits for radio noise emissions from digital apparatus as set out in the radio interference regulations of the Innovation, Science and Economic Development Canada.
+25. This apparatus does not exceed the Class B limits for radio noise emissions from digital apparatus as set out in the radio interference regulations of the Canadian Department of Communications.

 CAN ICES-003(B)/NMB-003(B)

-ATTENTION - Le présent appareil numérique n'émet pas de bruits radioélectriques dépassant las limites applicables aux appareils numériques de class A/de class B (selon le cas) prescrites dans le réglement sur le brouillage radioélectrique édicté par les ministere d'Innovation, Sciences et Développement économique Canada.
+ATTENTION - Le présent appareil numérique n'émet pas de bruits radioélectriques dépassant las limites applicables aux appareils numériques de class A/de class B (selon le cas) prescrites dans le réglement sur le brouillage radioélectrique édicté par les ministere des communications du Canada.

-6. Exposure to extremely high noise levels may cause permanent hearing loss.
+26. Exposure to extremely high noise levels may cause permanent hearing loss.
 Individuals vary considerably in susceptibility to noise-induced hearing loss, but nearly everyone will lose some hearing if exposed to sufficiently intense noise for a period of time.
 The U.S. Government's Occupational Safety and Health Administration (OSHA) has specified the permissible noise level exposures shown in the following chart.